sanjacinto/excellent_training_videos/README.md

-# excellent_training_videos
+# Excellent Training Videos
 this is my list.
-There are many like it but this one is mine
+There are many like it but this one is mine.
+### Guidelines:
+* Visuals are clear.
+* Narrator is intelligible.
+* Material is up to date and correct.

 ## Reverse Engineering
 * [Ghidra and IDA - Solving a reverse engineering CTF crackme](https://www.youtube.com/watch?v=S06pgk4DjFQ)  {00:15:30}